bridgecrewio/yor/README.md

 ## Support

-If you need direct support you can contact us at https://slack.bridgecrew.io/.
+For more support contact us at https://slack.bridgecrew.io/.